Sam Draper M/TS Honors Program

 Your Personalized Mentor

 Honors classes are kept small, about 20 to 24 students, and interactive, with lively discussions and group projects.
-You can choose your interest area in the MTS Honors Program: Art; Liberal Arts: Humanities/Social Science; Science, Math or Business.
+You can choose your interest area in the Honors Program: Art; Liberal Arts: Humanities/Social Science; Science, Math or Business.
 Your honors status will be reflected on your transcript and diploma.

 Honors students are paired with experienced faculty mentors, chosen according to your individual interests and talents.
 Your mentor will: